shneeba/documentation/tutorials/samba4ad/samba4ad_configure_sysvol_replication.md

 exit
 ```

 On our primary domain controller we can run the below command as a dry run to make sure that we're able to copy the sysvol folder.
+We're using the -XAavz flags (Xtended attributes, Acls, archive, verbose, z(compress))
 ```
 rsync --dry-run -XAavz --chmod=775 --delete-after  --progress --stats  /usr/local/samba/var/locks/sysvol/ root@tobiasdc02:/usr/local/samba/var/locks/sysvol/
 ```